EpidM has been organizing advanced Master’s courses in epidemiology since 1989.

 Finally, the department carries out teaching within the curricula for Medicine, the Master’s programme in Epidemiology and other interfaculty Master’s programmes.

-The EMGO+ is one of VUmc’s five research institutes.
-The EMGO+ focuses on public health and first-line care, and on long-term care.
+The APH is one of VUmc’s research institutes.
+The APH focuses on public health and first-line care, and on long-term care.

-In the autumn of 2010, the EMGO+ was visited by an international inspection committee.
+In the autumn of 2014, the APH was visited by an international inspection committee.
 The committee assessed both the institute as a whole and its four research programmes as ‘excellent’.

-Further information about the EMGO+ is available on www.emgo.nl.
+Further information about APH is available on www.emgo.nl.